- SAP controls the IT media system with a combination of advertising and paid placements.

-Companies and individuals frequently make the case that while they are paid by an entity, it does not affect their recommendations.
+Companies and individuals frequently make the case that while an entity pays them, it does not affect their recommendations.
 Once a corrupt business model has been unearthed, the only real position is to make this claim.
 However, every time this claim has been tested, it is turned ou that payments directly influence the outcome.

 A study by ProPublica into prescription writing patterns illustrates what most doctors deny, that payments from drug companies influence prescriptions written.